Market intelligence for international student recruitment from ICEF

 Another way to observe the dramatic shift in processing volumes and study permit issuance this year is in the number of new students actually arriving in Canada.

-The following chart from IRCC tracks this data point December 2023 through July 2025, and it describes a -68.97% decrease in student arrivals from January to July 2024 and the same period this year.
+The following chart from IRCC tracks this indicator from December 2023 through July 2025, and it describes a -68.97% decrease in student arrivals in the first seven months of 2025 compared to the same period last year.

 In the first seven months of 2024, 142,175 new international student arrived in Canada.
 Between January and July this year, only 44,105 new students arrived.